 Genetic: It has been hypothesized that the traits that this disorder is composed of are passed down from parents to children; however, there is presently not any specific gene identified as having a prominent impact in the development of aggressive behaviors.

-The Brain-Behavior Connection: Research has suggested that aggressive behavior may occur as the result of abnormalities in the areas of the brain that regulate arousal and inhibition.
-Frontal lobes are associated with functions such as impulse control, behavioral inhibition, reasoning &decision making.
-If frontal lobe is damaged, aggression may result.
+The Brain-Behavior Connection: Research suggests that aggressive behavior may occur as the result of abnormalities in the areas of the brain that regulate arousal and inhibition.
+Frontal lobes are associated with functions such as impulse control, behavioral inhibition, reasoning and decision making.
+If the frontal lobe is damaged, the result may be aggression may result.
 Serotonin, which works to send chemical messages throughout the brain, may be composed differently in people with intermittent explosive disorder.

 Environmental: The environment in which a person grows up can have a large impact on whether or not he or she develops acting out behaviors.
-When people who grow up in homes where aggression is a common expression of distress or impulsive reactions, they will follow the example set by their parents and will act out aggressively.
-In addition, Watching violent movies or TV shows also contributes to violent behaviors.
+People who grow up in homes where aggression is a common expression of distress or impulsive reactions will follow the example set by their parents and will act out aggressively.
+In addition, watching violent movies or TV shows also contributes to violent behaviors.

 Health Condition &Psychiatric Issues: Diabetes, conduct disorder, oppositional defiant disorder (ODD) bipolar disorder, ADHD, schizophrenia, intermittent explosive disorder, anxiety disorder, depression disorder, PTSD, antisocial personality disorder, delirium, mania, stoke, alcohol/drug overdose/withdrawal or traumatic brain injury.